alkeirn/SparseNewEncoding/workspace/README/readme.md

+## Sparse New Encodings
+This repo runs new encodings (Huffman and Delta) in the example files to compare against existing sparseloop encodings.

+### Other modified repos
+In order to add new encodings to sparseloop, other parts of the timeloop/accelergy infrastructure had to be modified.
+Please see below for a list of modified repos and their changes.

+`timeloop`: Added two new format models at timeloop/src/workload/format-models: `delta-encoding.cpp` and `huffman-encoding.cpp`.
+These files decribe the approximate bit workload expected when using these encodings.
+Corresponding header files added at timeloop/include/workload/format-models.
+Other files in timeloop were modified to accept these new classes in addition to the existing ones.
+Repo can be found here: https://github.com/alkeirn/timeloop

+`timeloopfe`: Minor modifications to timeloopfe/timeloopfe/v4/sparse_optimizations.py to include new encodings.
+Repo can be found here: https://github.com/alkeirn/timeloopfe

+`accelergy-timeloop-infrastructure`: Modifications to swap out git submodules with new repos.
+Repo can be found here: https://github.com/alkeirn/accelergy-timeloop-infrastructure

+`timeloop-acclergy-pytorch`: Changed to use the new timeloop-accelergy-infrastructure repo.
+Repo can be founf here: https://github.com/mk314k/timeloop-accelergy-pytorch

+These repos were used to make a new docker image of timeloop and accelergy, which can be pulled by this repo to run the new encoding styles.
+Docker image found here: https://hub.docker.com/r/kartikesh314/accelergy-timeloop-infrastructure

 ## Accelergy-Timeloop Infrastructure
 This docker aims to provide an experimental environment for easy plug-and-play of examples that run on the accelergy-timeloop DNN accelerator evaluation infrastructure.